 If you decide to go this route, bear in mind that you may have to go through an influencer’s managing team to confirm a sponsorship.
 Their bio usually shows who to contact for sponsored content opportunities.

 The ROI of influencer marketing

-But will you make a return on investment?
+But will you make a return on your investment?
 And what kind of results can you expect?

-Brands will get will get $4.87 of earned media value for each $1 spent on Instagram influencer marketing
+Brands will get $4.12 of earned media value for each $1 spent on Instagram influencer marketing

 The goal of an influencer marketing campaign isn’t always to drive sales.
 Partnering with a high-profile, trusted influencer increases your reach and brand awareness.
 You’re exposed to more people than you were before—especially on Instagram.